The Horizontal Row On The Periodic Table Is Called

 Historical Context

 Henry Moseley, in the early 20th century, refined the periodic table by determining the atomic number of elements using X-ray spectroscopy.
-He found that arranging elements by atomic number, rather than atomic weight, resolved the inconsistencies in Mendeleev’s table and more accurately reflected the periodic law.
+Worth adding: he found that arranging elements by atomic number, rather than atomic weight, resolved the inconsistencies in Mendeleev’s table and more accurately reflected the periodic law.
 This adjustment solidified the structure of the modern periodic table, with elements arranged in periods and groups (vertical columns) based on their electron configurations and recurring properties.

 Detailed Look at Each Period